 Katie joined Watsi on August 15th, 2016.
-Four years ago, Katie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Six years ago, Katie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Katie's most recent donation traveled 8,600 miles to support Char, produce seller from Thailand, to fund mobility-restoring surgery on his leg.

 Katie has funded healthcare for 41 patients in 9 countries.